 On May 18, 2016, we acquired Alvarion.
 Alvarion designs solutions for carrier wi-fi, enterprise connectivity, smart city, smart hospitality, connected campuses and connected events that are both complete and heterogeneous to ensure ease-of-use and optimize operational efficiency.

 B. BUSINESS OVERVIEW

-Founded in 1988, we are a global provider of traditional and digital identity solutions, advanced M2M solutions, cyber security devices and solutions, secure payment solutions and connectivity products and solutions to governments and private and public organizations throughout the world.
+Founded in 1988, we are a global provider of traditional and digital identity solutions, advanced IoT and connectivity solutions, and cyber security products and solutions, to governments and private and public organizations throughout the world.